Updated: March 20th, 2022

 While there are loads of incredible opportunities for camping in Alberta, few compare to the majestic Rocky Mountains.
 Imagine waking up and opening your tent to sparkling turquoise waters surrounded by tall mountain peaks!
 Whether you roll up in a tent or an RV, there are plenty of opportunities for camping in one of the most beautiful destinations in Canada.

 Jasper is another stunning national park, equally impressive to Banff National Park but much more isolated.
 It’s also at the top of the Icefields Parkway, which is known as one of the most scenic drives on Earth.
-We love Jasper and the array of delicious restaurants, accommodations, and wildlife.
+It’s one of our favourite places in the country.
+We’ll list some of the top attractions below but for more information, check out our guide to the best things to do in Jasper.

 Jasper Sky Tram